aws-samples/swift-ecs-workshop/README.md

 	MainViewController.swift

-7. Copy ProductListing.storyboard and ProductListingViewController.swift
- to the sample you built using mobile hub under the following location:
+7. Open Finder and copy 2 new files ProductListing.storyboard and ProductListingViewController.swift from the unziped package to the sample you built using mobile hub under the following location:

 	MobileHub Sample Folder/MySampleApp/MySampleApp/ProductListingViewController.swift